Welcome to St. Paul’s Lutheran Church

 Other requests: Macy Van Der Brink (cancer), Jesse Sonichsen, Sandy Gregg (brain tumor), Eleanore Vogler (cancer), John Jacobs (recovery from a brain injury due to a fall), Shirley Cain (tumor on brain), Curtis DeVries (cancer), Claire Opdahl (blood disease), Jeremy Hilt (cancer-cousin of Tia Ten Napel)

 Servicemen: MSG.
 Mike Shannon, TSgt.
 Jesse Richardson, HMSA Rodrigo Banda, SSgt Adam Cartright, RPI Celeste Wiltz, CPL Aaron Hoogland,

 Missionaries: Shaun Daugherty: Missionaries in China, Rev. Steve Benson: Sioux City Hospital Chaplain, Rev. Henry Witte: Missionary to Hispanics

-SR. LYF BIBLE STUDY: The Sr. LYF will meet today at 5:00pm for Bible Study.
-Soup and sandwiches will be provided.
+SR. LYF BIBLE STUDY: The Sr. LYF will meet Wednesday, April 30th at 6:45pm for supper with Bible Study to follow.

 ELEVATOR DONATIONS: Elevator/Addition donations are still being accepted.
 You may drop off your donations in the drop off box in the narthex, leave in the offering plate, bring to the bank or to the church office.
-We owe $40,000 on the loan and have $9130 in the building fund checking account.
 Thank you for all of the donations given so far!